Getting behind the wheel of a car has got to be one of the most anxiety inducing acts I’ve done in a long time!

 I’ve always said I’m a naturally good driver and learning in an automatic has proven that- I can instinctively drive really well!
 My downfall was gears, but now those have been removed (or at least since the car figures them out now rather than me) I actually look forward to and feel confident when driving.

-Hopefully I’ll only need a few more months before I’m ready for my test, the gears problem might have been removed but I’m still crap at reversing- I can’t gauge distance to save my life it appears!
-I’m planning on writing a more in depth post one I actually pass my theory and practical test but I wanted to write this one now, to encourage anyone who has put off learning to drive because of their anxiety- or any other mental health condition for that matter.
+Hopefully I’ll only need a few more months before I’m ready for my test.
+The gears problem might have been removed but I still struggle with reversing; it appears I can’t gauge distance to save my life!
+I’m planning on writing a more in depth post one I actually pass my theory and practical tests (EDIT; I passed both first time!) but I wanted to write this one now, to encourage anyone who has put off learning to drive because of their anxiety- or any other mental health condition for that matter.

 Gears or automatic?